 Oh Lord, how I’m missing a nice mellow bottle of Merlot or Zinfandel right about now!

-Any time of the day or night in Vietnam the roads without rules are a risk, with traffic a mean melee of movement resembling an ant’s nest in full panic.
-In Canada we drive on the right while in Europe they drive on the left; here in Vietnam they respect both customs!
+Any time of the day or night the roads without rules are a risk with the traffic a mean melee of movement resembling an ant’s nest in full panic.
+In Canada we drive on the right, while in Europe they drive on the left; here in Vietnam they respect both customs!

-This is especially concerning when using ‘cyclos’ for transport, as this spooky contraption is like sitting in a mobile lawn chair, while some poor bastard in a pea-green pith helmet pedals his guts out behind you, pointing you directly at the oncoming traffic.
-The only shock absorbers are called passengers, who at any given moment have reasonably good odds of becoming somebody’s grille ornament and end up wearing the ‘wooden overcoat’.
+This is especially concerning when using ‘cyclos’ for transport.
+This spooky contraption is like sitting in a mobile lawn chair, while some poor bastard in a pea-green pith helmet pedals his guts out behind you, pointing you directly at the oncoming traffic.
+Its only shock absorbers are called passengers, who at any given moment, have reasonably good odds of becoming somebody’s grille ornament and end up wearing the ‘wooden overcoat’.
 Yes, it’s never a bad idea to bring along extra underwear when traveling in Vietnam!

-Bicycles and motorbikes can often also be seen laden with mind-boggling cargo piled beyond belief; with furniture, plate glass, building materials, livestock, and anything else seemingly impossible to move.
+Bicycles and motorbikes ludicrously laden with mind-boggling cargo piled beyond belief, including building supplies, furniture, plate glass, livestock, four or five extra passengers, and other paraphernalia seemingly impossible to move.
 I have respect fathoms deep for this ‘nation of innovation’, and when it comes to the ‘Outrageous Two Wheeled Cargo Options’ event in the next All Asian Transport Olympics, look for the Vietnamese to be the clear winners; sweeping gold medals in both the artistic and technical categories!

-Hoan Kiem Lake is the centerpiece of Hanoi and a hive of early activity.
-By 4 a.m., badminton, running, and volleyball are all underway, alongside sprightly seniors performing daily Tai Chi rituals; quite admirable, given many are more wrinkled than an elephant’s scrotum and have fewer teeth than fingers!
+Hoan Kiem Lake is Hanoi’s centerpiece and a hive of early activity.
+By 4 a.m., badminton, running, and volleyball are all underway, alongside sprightly seniors performing daily Tai Chi rituals, which is quite admirable given many are more wrinkled than an elephant’s scrotum, and have fewer teeth than fingers!

 While we enjoy the sun, women here to do their best to avoid it as pale skin is most desirable in Vietnam.
 Before hopping on her motorbike a woman will often pull on gloves reaching her shoulders, don a conical hat, wrap a scarf over her nose and mouth, and then add a pair of sunglasses to complete the disguise.
 Sun protected indeed, and as an extra bonus, fully prepared should they acquire the urge to knock over a bank!

-Only 2 km shy of the Chinese border at Lao Cai, we switch to a minibus for the final 2 ½ hour trip through steep mountains to the misty village of Sapa, known as the ‘City in the Clouds’.
-Our funky Cat Cat guesthouse features a busted bed, a broken sink spewing water on the floor, and a cheek-pinching toilet seat with one crack too many; but despite its ‘character’ we adore the place due to its location.
+Only 2 km shy of the Chinese border at Lao Cai, we switch to a minibus for a final 2 ½ hour trip through the steep mountains to misty Sapa.
+Calling it ‘City in the Clouds’ is quite the stretch, as even at its busiest, it could not possibly rate more than a village.
+Our funky Cat Cat guesthouse features a busted bed, a broken sink spewing water on the floor, and a cheek-pinching toilet seat with one crack too many; but despite its ‘character’, we adore the little place due to its location.

 Dining on the attached café’s terrace jutting out over the cliffs, a mystical mist often creates a curtain between us.
-However, during the mistless moments we’re treated to an inspiring view of Mt.
+However, when the weather clears we’re treated to an inspiring view of Mt.
 Fansipan, the highest mountain in Vietnam and in all of Indochina.

-Sapa is home to many intriguing hill tribe villages reachable within a few hours, and to check them out we rent an old army jeep literally taped and wired together.
-With skin stretched taut over our knuckles, we drive the malnourished dirt roads that are so outrageously steep they’d make even the Dali Lama tense!
+Sapa is home to many intriguing hill tribe villages all reachable within a few hours, and to check them out, we rent an old army jeep literally taped and wired together.
+With skin stretched taut over our knuckles, we drive over malnourished dirt roads so outrageously steep they would make even the Dali Lama tense!

 One of the prevalent tribes is the Black H’mong, whose women are easily distinguishable by their indigo-dyed, hand woven clothes and pillbox hats.
 They seem to be continuously hand spinning large balls of hemp, from which they make their dresses, leggings, and sashes; and from inside their huts we hear the sound of wooden looms clacking and whirring beneath their attendant.

-On a trek to Lao Chai today Christine nearly passes out is draped over a large rock, looking much like a puppet whose strings have been cut.
-As a result, our hike is abandoned so I can get her back to Sapa.
-It seems a trip to Vietnam wouldn’t be complete without one of us having some sort of mishap!
+Trekking to Lao Chai today, Christine nearly passes out, leaving her lifelessly draped over a large rock and looking much like a puppet whose strings have been cut.
+As we abandon our hike so I can get her back to Sapa, I’m thinking a trip to Vietnam wouldn’t be complete without one of us having some sort of mishap!

-While out in the rice fields taking a picture of a little girl sitting atop a water buffalo, a Black Hmong woman wanders by dragging along a couple of odd looking critters attached to a wire leash.
-We learn these peculiar delicacies that look somewhat like a cross between a guinea pig and a groundhog are called Bamboo Rats.
+While I’m in the rice fields taking a picture of a little girl sitting atop a water buffalo, a Black Hmong woman wanders by dragging along a couple of odd looking critters attached to a wire leash.
+We learn these peculiar edibles, looking somewhat like a cross between a guinea pig and a groundhog, are called Bamboo Rats.

-The rodents have nasty gnashing teeth, and perhaps sensing their demise, aggressively try biting anything within range; including me as I’m taking their photo.
-A Red Dao woman inspects one of the rabid rats by cruelly poking and prodding it with a stick before finally making her decision to purchase, and after consummating the deal she drags the snarly subject off to her cooking pot.
+The frothing rodents, perhaps sensing their demise, aggressively try sinking their oversized teeth into anything within range; including me as I’m taking their photo.
+A Red Dao woman inspects one of the rabid rats by cruelly poking and prodding it with a stick, before finally making her decision to purchase.
+After consummating the deal she drags the snarly subject off to her cooking pot.
 Oh yum – Kentucky Fried Rat!

-Boarding the train, we’re given a bread roll in the advanced stage of rigor mortis and a small plastic bottle of water.
+Boarding the train we’re given a bread roll in the advanced stage of rigor mortis, and a small plastic bottle of water.
 I can’t help but chuckle at the appropriateness, as the bug-infested train becomes our ‘prison’ for the next 10 hours.
-It’s not exactly a bullet train, and sadly, possesses all the enjoyment of a barium enema.
+It’s not exactly a bullet train, and sadly, it possesses all the enjoyment of a barium enema.

 Christine, with an aversion to intimacy with insects, is busily smearing them into an omelet, before pulling a sheet over her head for a few fitful hours of sleep.
-Our grumble-fest only ends when the train finally chugs into Hanoi Station; where, chasing sanity, we bolt off with speed that would make a blur look lethargic!
+Our grumble-fest ends once the train finally chugs into Hanoi Station; where, chasing sanity, we race away with speed that would make a blur look lethargic!

-During our flight home we are eating our breakfast meals when the plane drops alarmingly after hitting unexpected air turbulence; simultaneously testing our bowels, bladders, and cardiac functions!
+Eating our breakfast meals during our flight home, the plane suddenly drops alarmingly after hitting unexpected air turbulence; an activity simultaneously testing our bowels, bladders, and cardiac functions!
 The captain makes a stern announcement for everybody, including attendants, to immediately take a seat and buckle in.
-As the plane shudders and shakes doing its best impression of a pissed-off rodeo bull, thoughts of ending up as a crimson splotch begin to creep in.
+As the plane shudders and shakes with its best impression of a pissed-off rodeo bull, thoughts of us ending up as a crimson splotch begin to creep in.

-Cart trolleys careen down the plane isles, spilling an assortment of items while looking for an unsuspecting knee-cap to decapitate.
+Unattended cart trolleys careen down the plane isles, spilling an assortment of items while looking for an unsuspecting knee-cap to decapitate.
 The captain instructs passengers to put pillows overtop of the food trays and place our heads on top of them.
-We comply, painting the pillows in a collage of egg and accouterments, while hoping something unpleasant has taken residence beneath our pants!
+We comply, painting our pillows in a collage of egg and accouterments; at the same time hoping something unpleasant has taken residence beneath our pants!

-We pray that at 35,000 feet in the air, our potential winged coffin will avoid becoming cringe-worthy airline news and make it safely back to ground; along with our luggage if we’re lucky.
-The turbulence finally diminishes, along with my enthusiasm for flying.
-After what seems an eternity, we gratefully land safely on the tarmac, wondering if our stomachs will soon be joining us!
+As we pray that at 35,000 feet in the air, our potential winged coffin will avoid becoming cringe-worthy airline news and make it safely back to ground, the fierce turbulence finally diminishes; along with our enthusiasm for flying.
+After what seems an eternity, we gratefully land safely on the runway, wondering if our stomachs will soon be joining us!